HR-DATA-FABRIC/CLASSIFYING_ANIMAL_SOUNDS-with-MACHINE_LEARNING/README.md

 ## Research Aim

-Motivated by the above stated considerations, we propose a Transfer Learning" approach for the automatic monitoring of bats sounds by developing a Computer Vision-driven Deep Learning based  AI-model for Audio Classification of bat sound scalograms.
+Motivated by the above stated considerations, we propose a "Transfer Learning" approach for the automatic monitoring of bats sounds by developing a Computer Vision-driven Deep Learning based  AI-model for Audio Classification of bat sound scalograms.

 ## Dataset